aceta-minophen/Rudra/README.md

 Following the human is one of the key features of Rudra and requires implementation of **Indoor Positioning System (IPS)**.
 While **GPS** is a sound option when walking outside, it is not possible to utilize it in the house or a hospital floor.

 #### Problem
-To access fitness tracker (FitBit in our case) and use it as a BLE beacon.
+To access wearable having BLE (FitBit in our case, or earphones can even be used) and use it as a beacon and use the RSSI values to calculate distance between the tracker and Rudra.

+#### Solution Paths
+1. Gain access to FitBit via the companion app https://github.com/Polidea/RxBluetoothKit/tree/master/ExampleApp

 1. **BLE beacons**